Helpful Guide to Avoiding Internet Surveillance

 Blackmail and extortion are successfully suppressed by law enforcement agencies.
 They have at their disposal quite effective technical and software tools that make it possible not only to calculate the reallocation of intruders but also to identify them with subsequent arrest.
 But in many cases, this may not be necessary since often blackmail and extortion are ordinary bluffs.
 For example, if a window appears on the screen with a request to send money for unlocking the computer, the problem can be solved by reinstalling Windows or running an antivirus program.
 The requirement to pay a fine for visiting certain resources is a clear sign of fraud since the regulatory authorities act completely differently in such situations (a case of an offense is opened, a summons is sent, etc.).

 If you feel that you are being followed, first scan your computer with a good anti-spyware application.
 The next stage is a quick, traceless, and permanent deletion of your pages on social networks.
 Not hiding or changing privacy settings, but complete deletion.
 Quickly set up a new mailbox and give this address to people with whom you corresponded before.
 Perhaps, the old e-mail has already been hacked and cannot be used.
 However, observers can deliberately leave access to it to read the correspondence freely.
+Finally, use remote connectivity tools and apps like TeamViewer cautiously.

 VPN as a Means of Protection from Internet Surveillance